The Georgia Satellites

-The Georgia Satellites are an American Southern rock band from Atlanta, Georgia.
-They achieved mainstream success with their 1986 self-titled debut album, featuring their best-known single "Keep Your Hands to Yourself", which peaked at No. 2 on the Billboard Hot 100.
+The Georgia Satellites is an American Southern rock band from Atlanta, Georgia.
+They achieved mainstream success with their 1986 self-titled debut album, featuring their best-known single "Keep Your Hands to Yourself," which peaked at No. 2 on the Billboard Hot 100.
 Two more albums followed – Open All Night (1988) and the band's last to feature original material In the Land of Salvation and Sin (1989) – before they went on hiatus in 1990.

-The Georgia Satellites resurfaced in 1993 and have since continued to perform live.
-Their latest studio album to date is 1996's Shaken Not Stirred, which includes re-recordings of the band's older material, in addition to eight new songs.
-They have experienced numerous lineup changes in their career, with lead guitarist and vocalist Rick Richards being the only constant member.
-Their current lineup includes Richards, drummer Todd Johnston, lead vocalist and rhythm guitarist Fred McNeal and bassist Bruce Smith.
+The Georgia Satellites resurfaced in 1993 and continued to perform live.
+A 1996 studio album, Shaken Not Stirred, included re-recordings of the band's older material, in addition to eight new songs.
+They have experienced numerous lineup changes in their career, with lead guitarist and vocalist Rick Richards as the only constant member.
+Their current lineup includes Richards, drummer Todd Johnston, lead vocalist and rhythm guitarist Fred McNeal, and bassist Bruce Smith.